AlexanderLJX/SecureEnterpriseLAN-ICT2217/configuration.md

-access-list outside_access_in extended permit ip any any access-list outside_access_in extended permit udp any any eq 53 access-list outside_access_in extended permit udp any any eq 123 access-group outside_access_in in interface outside
+access-list outside_access_in extended permit ip any any access-list outside_access_in extended permit udp any any eq 53 access-list outside_access_in extended permit udp any any eq 123 access-list outside_access_in extended permit tcp any any eq 80 access-group outside_access_in in interface outside

 !
 Access list for jumphost interface